 Omega 3.
 The omega 3 family is alpha-linolenic acid, found particularly in flax seed (linseed) oil, walnuts and pumpkin seeds.
 This converts in the body to EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), which are found in cold water fish such as salmon, herring, mackerel and sardines.

 We need two to three servings of any of these fish every week plus a good supply of nuts, seeds and their oils, so it is not surprising many of us are deficient in our intake.

 To ensure you obtain sufficient EFAs in your diets you should include the following foods:

 Fish: Two to three servings of fresh salmon, mackerel (preferably not smoked), herring and sardines per week.

-Nuts and seeds: Walnuts, and pumpkin, sesame, and sunflower seeds, one to two tablespoons per day.
+Nuts and seeds: Walnuts, pumpkin, sesame, and sunflower seeds, one to two tablespoons per day.
 Mix and store in the fridge, then sprinkle over salad or grind them up and have with yoghurt or cereal.

 Oils: Flax, sunflower, corn, evening primrose and starflower oils.
 One to two tablespoons of flax seed oil daily initially.
 Use oils on salads or vegetables but, for cooking, only use olive oil as the others become unstable when subjected to heat.

-Experts tells us the skin is the last organ these essential fats reach the body uses them up first for vital internal organs which is why each of us should aim to have a soft, velvety skin.
+Experts tell us the skin is the last organ these essential fats reach the body uses them up first for vital internal organs which is why each of us should aim to have soft, velvety skin.
 If we do not, it is a sign we need more EFAs in our diet.
 In addition, if we do, we can feel reassured we are properly oiled on the inside too.